 But the most famous gremlin mascot, Fifinella, belonged to the Women Airforce Service Pilots (WASP), a paramilitary unit of 1,000+ women who flew non-combat flights in order to free male pilots for combat service.

-Member of Women Airforce Service Pilots (WASP) wears Fifinella patch on blouse, 1943
+Fifinella, mascot of the Women Airforce Service Pilots (WASP)

 (She had been an unofficial mascot of the Women’s Flying Training Detachment (WFTD), which in August of 1943 merged with another group of female pilots to become the WASPs, even before permission was granted.)